srand/joltos/README.rst

 Prerequisites
 -------------

 JoltOS is built upon the Jolt task execution tool.
-Install it with:
+Install both with:

   .. code-block:: bash

-    $ pip install jolt
+    $ pip install joltos

 Python 3.9 or later is required.